 PUBH 5003 – Advanced Epidemiology

 PUBH 5004 – Qualitative & Mixed Methods Research

 PUBH 5005 – Advanced Public Health Policy and Ethics

 PUBH 5501 – Advanced Public Health Practicum

-HMGT 5430 – Health Systems with a Global Perspective (blended course delivery)
+HMGT 5430 – Health Systems with a Global Perspective (blended course delivery at the Calgary Campus)